-The Fellowship has experienced growth in National Disability Insurance Scheme income.
-This represented 35% of overall funding and is expected to increase in future years.
+MIFWA has experienced growth in National Disability Insurance Scheme revenue.
+This represented 39% of overall funding and is expected to continue to increase in future years.
 This income is claimed retrospectively and represents a change to other forms of prepaid block funding agreements.
-Other funding is through contracts with the Western Australian state government Mental Health Commission (MHC) and the Commonwealth Government Department of Social Services and WA Primary Health Alliance (WAPHA).
+Other funding is through contracts with the Western Australian state government Mental Health Commission (MHC), the Commonwealth Government Department of Social Services and WA Primary Health Alliance (WAPHA).